- Download our Jakarta Schools Guide

 If one is willing to go beyond the prickly surface and find the sweetness within, there are so many things to see and do in the 'Big Durian'.
 Jakarta is a great city for people looking to explore cultural and natural wonders, and expats moving to the city will be spoilt for choice.

 Recommended attractions in Jakarta

 Monas is short for Monumen Nasional and is popular with locals who like to fly kites, ride bikes, stroll and picnic on the grounds.
-The Monas was built in August 1959 in remembrance of the Indonesian heroes’ struggle to fight colonial domination.
+The Monas was built in remembrance of the Indonesian heroes’ struggle to fight colonial domination.
 The impressive monument, which might look small from afar but is astoundingly large up close, is gorgeously clad in marble and topped with a bronze flame that is lit up at night.
 There is a museum at the base, and for a few dollars more, one can ascend to the top and get a 360-degree panoramic view.
-On the viewing deck one can admire the Presidential Palace, the Istiqlal Mosque and the Jakarta skyline.
+On the viewing deck, expats can admire the Presidential Palace, the Istiqlal Mosque and the Jakarta skyline.

 National Museum of Indonesia

-The National Museum is near the Monas and houses the most comprehensive collection of cultural artefacts from the entire archipelago.
+The National Museum is near the Monas and houses the most comprehensive collection of cultural artefacts in the entire archipelago.
 Allocate at least half a day to wander around and learn about the fascinating and rich Indonesian history.

 Taman Mini Indonesia Indah

 If one does not have time to travel the archipelago of Indonesia, visit Taman Mini instead.
-'Taman' means garden and there are many gardens that show how Indonesians lived in different places and historical times.
-In the middle is a lake with miniature islands in the shape of the archipelago, complete with volcanoes and all.
-There are also museums and rides for the children.
+There are a number of gardens in this attraction which show how Indonesians lived in different places and historical times.
+In the middle is a lake with miniature islands in the shape of the archipelago, complete with volcanoes.
+There are also museums and rides for children to enjoy.